 How do we collect personal information?

 When you are dealing with Milford by telephone or live web or video chat service, your conversation may be recorded for training or verification purposes.
+When you approach or enter a Milford office, you may be recorded on a closed-circuit television (CCTV) operated or managed by Milford primarily for health and safety purposes.
+CCTV cameras may be located in Milford offices, however they are not located in restrooms or other areas designated for personal privacy.

 Cookies and similar technologies

-We, and our third party service providers may use cookies, web beacons and other storage technologies when you are on our platform.
+We, and our third-party service providers may use cookies, web beacons and other storage technologies when you are on our platform.
 Cookies are small blocks of text stored on your device.
-They allow us and our third party service providers to recognise your device, and collect and receive information about you from our platform and elsewhere on the internet.
+They allow us and our third-party service providers to recognise your device, and collect and receive information about you from our platform and elsewhere on the internet.
 Cookies, web beacons and other storage technologies may be used for security to help us identify your browser, to provide you with personalised features, to provide measurement services and target ads, and for tracking traffic on our platform.

 We may share information collected through cookies (or similar technologies) with third parties (who may also use that information for ad targeting and the other purposes described above).